 7. No questions are stupid

 No questions are too stupid to be asked.
-Just ask.

 8. Radical transparency